lilyshellhammer/notes_public/AlgoQResponses.md

 Runtime *****?

 ## Boundary Intersection
 If the boundaries of A and B intersect, the leaf nodes of their bounding volume hierachies which contain the boundary within them intersect.
 The bounding boxes with only "inside" area don't tell us anything about boundary behavior.
 My proposed solution to this is to "flag" leaf nodes with boundaries.
+This will be helpful for closest distance and tangency [later in teh document](#tangency).
 When we are checking for overlap, we use the same findIntersection function above except we only return true on leaf nodes where they contain boundaries.
 Pseudocode
 ```
 createBBoxNew(grid, xmin, ymin, xmax, ymax)